spamdaemon/nigiri/README.md

 * `includedPrimaryKeys`, is used to limit the result set  or cursor to a list of primary keys  (must be a sorted array)
 * `excludedKeys`, is used to exclude certain keys from a result set or cursor  (must be a sorted array)
 * `excludedPrimaryKeys`,  is used to exclude certain primary keys from a result set or cursor  (must be a sorted array)
+* `unique`,  is used to ensure that a primary key is only ever returned once (only useful for indexes that have multiple entries for a primary key)

 The following cursor enumerates only the two even items 2,4 in reverse order:
 ```